flarum/docs/docs/install.md

 $site = require './site.php';
 ```

-If you have previously installed and configured flarum, edit the `site.php` and update the paths in the following lines to reflect your new directory structure:
+**Note*:* If you have previously installed and configured flarum, edit the `site.php` and update the paths in the following lines to reflect your new directory structure:

 ```php
 'base' => __DIR__,